chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 and the latest version may be minimal, or the older version may be better than the newer version.
 You could even fork a version less than two years old, and work on it privately until the future license date.
-Fair Source offers real benefits, and meaningfully protects both users and producers against worst-case scenarios.
+Fair Source offers real benefits, and meaningfully protects both developers and companies against worst-case scenarios.

 ### Eventual Open Source Was There All Along